bastijnvandenboom/Imaging_cleaning/README.md

 Start GUI
 - Load File: manual select file (.hdf5 or .mat)
-- START GUI: start GUI
+- Start GUI: start GUI
 - restart GUI: restart the GUI (either do all deletes or all merges, then save data, then restart GUI)

 Save data